Rose is a full-time freelance writer who frequently writes about education, special education, DIY projects, food, Milwaukee, and more.

 Some people who are interested in wine cork projects have been saving their corks for years and are burning to start recycling them in new ways.
 Other people have caught the wine cork bug and are just starting to collect corks.
 If you don't already have a cork collection going, here are some tips for acquiring corks.

 - Ask friends and family.
-Even if you drink wine regularly, it will take a long time to acquire enough corks to make many of the projects here.
+Even if you drink wine regularly, acquiring enough corks to make many of the projects here will take a long time.
 Friends and family may be able to contribute to your collection.

 Do you have other tips for acquiring corks?
 Leave them in the comments section at the end of this article!